© Stadt Halberstadt, Harz: Magische Gebirgswelt

 1. Schäferhof

 Old manor from the Thuringian period (5th century).
-Later used as a shepherd's farm.
-Stones from Altenburg were probably used for construction.
-Extensively restored after 1990.
+Later used as a Schäferhof.
+Stones from the Altenburg were probably used for construction.
+Thoroughly restored after 1990.

 2. Schützenplatz

-The marksmen's house stands on the meadow orchard.
-The Langenstein marksmen's club was founded in 1817.
-Shooting was originally done from the window of the marksmen's house at the concrete base.
+The shooting house stands in the scattered orchard meadow.
+The Langenstein shooting club was founded in 1817.
+Originally, shooting took place from the shooting house window at the concrete base.

 3. Waldhalle

-Here stood the forest keeper's house.
-In summer months, hikers could stop here.
-For the forest keeper, it was an additional source of income.
-The property had its own well.
+This was the forester's house.
+In the summer months, hikers could stop here.
+For the forester, it was an additional source of income.
+The building had its own well.

 4. Langenstein Zwieberge Memorial

-In 1944, armament production was to be relocated under the Thekenberge by the Nazi regime.
-Prisoners from Buchenwald concentration camp were brought here for this purpose.
-The underground facility construction was not completed.
-About 6000 people died due to the inhumane conditions.
-The memorial was erected in their memory.
+In 1944, the armaments production was to be relocated by the Nazi regime under the Thekenberge.
+For this, prisoners from the Buchenwald concentration camp were brought.
+The construction of the underground facility was not completed.
+Around 6,000 people died due to the inhumane conditions.
+The memorial was built in their honor.

 5. Death Pine

-The pine served as an execution site for the SS troops.
-Among others, a Soviet officer who refused to hang other prisoners was executed here.
+The pine served as an execution site for SS henchmen.
+Among others, a Soviet officer was executed here who refused to hang other inmates.

 6. Tönningstein

-Here there was a dispute between two shepherds.
+There was a dispute between two shepherds here.
 Each claimed the other had crossed the district boundary.
-After one shepherd died, the other had to set up this stone as atonement.
+After one shepherd died, the other had to erect this stone as atonement.

 7. Diptam Meadow

-Diptam is a warmth-loving plant that reaches its northern distribution limit in our area.
-The large diptam meadow is unique.
+The Diptam is a warmth-loving plant that reaches its northern distribution limit in our area.
+The large Diptam meadow is unique.
 Nowhere else does the plant appear in such large numbers.
 Diptam emits essential oils.
-On very hot days, it is said to be ignitable.
-That is why diptam is also called the burning bush.
+On very hot days, it is said you can ignite it.
+That is why Diptam is also called the Burning Bush.

 8. Stone Table

 The Hoppelberg and the associated hunting belonged to the Langenstein estate owner.
-The stone table served as a meeting point and rest area for the hunting parties.
-A prominent leaseholder was the poet laureate Gleim.
+The Stone Table served as a meeting point and resting place for the hunting parties.
+A prominent leaseholder was the poet prince Gleim.

 9. Cherry Meadow

 The large orchard was later partially planted with pines.
-The Siemens stone is located on the northwest side.
+On the northwest side is the Siemens Stone.

 Tour waypoints